dmwm/DAS/doc/sphinx/new_service.rst

     mapping within a DAS record, *map*, and appropriate pattern
   - list of API to DAS notations (if any); different API can yield data in different notations, for instance, siteName and site_name.
-    To accomodate this syntatic differences we use this mapping.
+    To accommodate these syntactic differences we use this mapping.

 - notation mapping between data-service provider output and DAS